What is the Difference Between Braces and Retainers?

 If you’re considering orthodontic treatment with braces, it’s worth exploring the option of clear aligners.
 Aligners have become a popular alternative to traditional braces as the technology holds many benefits and conveniences that are not seen in other treatment options.
 They are best for mild to mid issues.

 Despite these advantages, aligners should not be used for more serious orthodontic issues and complex bite problems due to their inflexibility in providing sufficient tension needed for severe movements of teeth.
-For these types of cases, other methods such as traditional metal braces or clear fixed bracket systems should be considered instead.
+For these types of cases, other methods such as traditional metal braces should be considered instead.

-Here are some of the best aligners available and some real customer feedback:
+Here are some of the best at-home aligners available:

 Byte – This brand offers aligners that are the most affordable with a lifetime guarantee and a free HyperBite and teeth whitening kit with each purchase.